 PSH: What are the things a patient can do to help to get the best results from a facelift possible?

 Dr Marcells: Skincare is an important adjunct to maintenance of a youthful appearance after facelift surgery, and this will be discussed at length following surgery.
-We may recommend treatments such as dermal fillers or Botox to enhance your results once all post-operative swelling has fully subsided.
+We may recommend treatments such as dermal fillers or Anti-wrinkle injections to enhance your results once all post-operative swelling has fully subsided.
 Also, pre – surgery low sodium diet and plenty of exercise.

 If you’d like to arrange a consult with Dr George Marcells you can phone his clinic on 1300 555 095 or to read more about him first check out the blogs below: